bigeasy/strata/README.md

 Strata is part of a collection of database primitives that you can use to design your own distributed databases for your Node.js applications.

+Strata is a **concurrent**, **b-tree**, in **pure-JavaScript** for Node.js.

+A **b-tree** is a data structure used by databases to store records organized in large pages on disk.

+By *concurrent* I mean that multiple queries can make progress on a descent of the b-tree.
+Multple reads can all navigate the b-tree simultaneously, of course.
+Multple reads can also make progress in the presence of a write, so long as they are not reading a page that is being written.
+This is the equivalence to "threading" in other database engines.